 When you open the Configuration Manager, your first step is to connect to a server.
 Connecting to a server gives you access to its associated clusters, nodes, and discoveries.
 You need to know the name of the server, and the port number.
 The server name is the name of the computer where the server is installed.
 The port number was configured during the server installation.
-For more information, see Viewing information about your Enterprise Reporter configuration.

-- NOTE: If UAC is enabled, you must have elevated permissions to open the Configuration Manager. - NOTE: To start the Configuration Manager, you must be a discovery administrator.

-For more information, see Installing and Configuring the Configuration Manager and Role Based Security in Enterprise Reporter in the Installation and Deployment Guide in the Technical Documentation.
+- i NOTE: If UAC is enabled, you must have elevated permissions to open the Configuration Manager. - NOTE: To start the Configuration Manager, you must be a discovery administrator.
+For more information, see "Installing and Configuring the Configuration Manager and Role Based Security in Enterprise Reporter" in the Installation and Deployment Guide.

 If this is your first time opening the Configuration Manager, you need to provide a license.
-For more information, see Licencing Enterprise Reporter in the Quest Enterprise Reporter Installation and Deployment Guide in the Technical Documentation.
+For more information, see "Licencing Enterprise Reporter" in the Installation and Deployment Guide.